 2/ What to pack

 Right now I have very little of the right gear.
 But what IS the right gear, and how much of it should I take?
-We’re allowed to take one bag weighing 15kg, and one 30-40l daysack (which I also don’t currently own).
+We’re allowed to take one duffel bag or backpack weighing 15kg, and one 30-40l daysack (which I also don’t currently own).
 I’ve been into a few outdoor stores and the choice of brands and types is overwhelming.
 And how many t-shirts, layers, pairs of socks should I take?
 I don’t want to not have enough, but nor do I want to be the idiot who brought way too much…

 3/ Training for Kilimanjaro